 Active scar treatment is also enhanced by treating the skeletal and extremity components of tight tissues, and well as by using manipulation of the joints in those regions.

-A chiropractor who performs myofascial therapy such as myofascial release, Graston Technique for surface scars and then uses manipulation to improve movement of the area with exercises is your most efficient and effective type of provider to treat these types of conditions.
+A chiropractor who performs myofascial therapy such as myofascial release, Graston Technique for surface scars and then uses manipulation to improve the movement of the area with exercises is your most efficient and effective type of provider to treat these types of conditions.
 Combined with the holistic approach chiropractors use for evaluation and treatment without drugs or invasive procedures, they can help you resolve or markedly improve the condition.
 Chiropractors are primary care for musculoskeletal conditions and are often referred to as being primary spine physicians.

-Who you see first can make a big difference in proper diagnosis, cost and responsiveness to care.
+Who you see first can make a big difference in proper diagnosis, cost, and responsiveness to care.
 All roads lead to the chiropractor.